Exploring the Rockies

 Every town has at least one bike rental shop, including Kananaskis, and each usually stocks a variety of mountain bikes as well as road bikes or hybrids and many of them offer discounts to HI members.
 In Banff, get 10% off rentals at Bactrax.
 In Lake Louise, get 15% off rentals at Wilson Sports.
-HI Jasper rents out bikes right at the hostel (and members get $5 off), or you can rent a bike from Freewheel Cycle in town (members get a full day for the price of three hours).
+In Jasper, get 10% off bike rentals at Vicious Cycle between June and September (and 50% off the rest of the year).
 HI Canmore also lends out bikes to guests at no cost, or you can rent a bike in town from Gear Up (with a 20% member discount).

 From Canmore or Banff, ride the Legacy Trail between the two towns.
 While it’s a great trip at any time of day, I recommend setting out early enough to avoid the throngs of forced-family-fun-havers in matching shirts.
 Pedal yourself awake as daylight pours into the Bow Valley, and treat yourself to fancy breakfast at the end of the trail.